Thursday, July 12, 2012

 1 comment:

-Dunama Cacibajagua said...
+Behique Dunama said...

 Thanks for writing this.
 You're entirely correct that the media depicts the "Arab Spring" as something disconnected from Africa even though it really began as a wave of protests and social unrest in several African countries while spreading to the "Middle East."